About this place

 Drones are not permitted.

 Plan when to visit.
+Be prepared and read this safety information about bushwalking.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!

 Most of the trails in Purnululu National Park are exposed to the sun with little shade.
 Extreme heat can be experienced.
 Daily temperatures can exceed 40°C and radiant heat from the sounding rocks can increases the daily temperatures to 50°C or more.